abstractguy/TSO_project/README.md

 $ sudo -H bash install/install_unetbootin.sh
 ```

+##### Otherwise if running Windows, download and install the live *.iso of Ubuntu 18.04.5 LTS for x86_64 from here: https://unetbootin.github.io

 ### Update and reboot (redo skipped first steps if you're starting on a newly installed system)

-##### Enable Hyper-V in the UEFI boot menu for virtual machine support

-## Start with a fresh install of Ubuntu 18.04.5 LTS with automatic updates and proprietary drivers activated (do not activate secure boot through the USB install method)
+## Start with a fresh install of Ubuntu 18.04.5 LTS with automatic updates and proprietary drivers activated (do not activate secure boot through the USB install method as this can be done later)

+##### Enable Hyper-V in the UEFI boot menu for virtual machine support when rebooting

+##### Download Windows 10 Enterprise Edition for VirtualBox (https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)

 ##### Install VirtualBox 6.1.22 for running Windows 10 programs
 ```
 $ cd ~/workspace/TSO_project/software/jetson && bash install/install_virtualbox.sh
 ```

-##### Install the extension pack from https://download.virtualbox.org/virtualbox/6.1.22/Oracle_VM_VirtualBox_Extension_Pack-6.1.22.vbox-extpack
+##### Install the automatically downloaded extension pack by clicking on it

-##### Download Windows 10 Enterprise Edition for VirtualBox (https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)

 ##### You can now use the Windows 10 Enterprise Edition to run Windows 10 applications from a Linux host, like Altium for PCB developement

-##### Install Nvidia components for JetPack 4.4.1
+##### Install Nvidia components for JetPack 4.4
 ```
 $ sudo -H bash ~/workspace/TSO_project/software/jetson/install/install_jetpack_prerequisites.sh
 ```

-### After the prescribed reboot, review software/jetson/jetson-containers/INSTALL_DOCKER.md and go through the entire procedure (skip the first section on installing Nvidia drivers)
+### After the prescribed reboot, review software/jetson/install/INSTALL_DOCKER.md and go through the entire procedure

 ## Install Python3 development prerequisites